Each stage of development comes with its own set of expected milestones-do you know the 3-month-old baby development milestones?

 Another indicator that your child is developing body control is that they turn or reach for the toys they like best.
 They may also stretch their legs, kick, and open and close their hands.

-You will also be able to observe that your baby pushes their legs up and down when you hold them up on a firm surface, or you will see that they support their upper body with their arms when they are on their tummy.
+Your baby might also push their legs up and down when you hold them up on a firm surface or you might see that they support their upper body with their arms when they are on their tummy.

 2) Developing their visual and hearing abilities

-Another milestone that will give you clues about your 3-month baby’s development and their listening skills is that they will smile when they hear your voice and will begin to babble and imitate sounds.
+Another milestone that will give you clues about your 3-month-old baby’s development and their listening skills is if they smile when they hear your voice and will begin to babble and imitate sounds.
 You will also see that your baby moves their head towards the sounds they hear or will begin to imitate them.

-One way to stimulate these skills is to react to them with statements such as “You’re smiling.”
-Also, responding to your baby’s babbling will also help a lot.
-That way you will help them learn how to speak.
+One way to reinforce these skills is with observations like “You’re smiling.”
+Responding to your baby’s babbling will also help them learn how to speak.

 3) Strengthening their social and emotional skills

-An indicator of this may be that your baby enjoys playing with other people, that their facial expressions communicate their emotions more clearly, and that they begin to mimic some movements and facial expressions.
+Your baby is not too young to be developing these complex emotions!
+An indicator that your baby is starting to process these feelings is if they enjoy playing with other people, if their facial expressions communicate their emotions more clearly, and if they begin to mimic movements and facial expressions.

 Why you should respond to your baby’s smile